 Surrey County Council Handmade for Heroes campaign

 Surrey County Council has launched 'Handmade for heroes', in collaboration with the council’s health team.
-It is a digital campaign asking for the Surrey community to help make urgent.
+It is a digital campaign asking for the Surrey community to help make urgent PPE for Surrey's frontline workers.
 The campaign had a great response, having to be paused 24 hours after it launched on social media to 250 email replies, to allow the council to assess the responses received.

 Surrey County Council contacts 10,000 vulnerable residents over bank holiday weekend